gianfrancodemarco/plate-recognition/README.md

 ## Data augmentation

-The dataset used to train the plate recognition model is very small and suffers of very small diversity.
+The dataset used to train the Plate Detection Model is very small and suffers of very small diversity.
 For this reason, the [Albumentations](https://albumentations.ai/) library has been utilized to augment the images.
 This library offers dozens of functions that apply transformations to the input image (scaling, cropping, inserting shadows...).
 A composition of transformations can be defined, each with an associated probability.
 Then, these trasformations are applied to the image with respect to their probability.